Pyhscript/BodgeWatch/README.md

 ## Reset

-If wrong key is pressed user can R key to reset the input
+If wrong key is pressed user can use R key to reset the input

 TODO: add pictures/fritzing schematics